Genesis — The Bible Teaching Commentary

 “And he laid hold of the dragon, the serpent of old, who is the devil and Satan, and bound him for a thousand years” (Revelation 20:2).

-Click for BFF's series on understanding the Dark World!There is an arch enemy who sets himself to destroy the people of God.
+There is an arch enemy who sets himself to destroy the people of God.
 (Click image on left for series).
-His intention of beckoning Eve in the Garden was not innocent or good in any sense of the meaning.
+His intention of beckoning Eve into the Garden was not innocent or good in any sense.
 He accomplished his purposes largely through deceit, that is, falsehood.
-This is why each of us need to be trained in the truth of God’s Word.
+This is why each of us needs to be trained in the truth of God’s Word.

 Discussion questions

-• Did you ever feel or think one way even though your feelings did not fully reflect the facts?
+- Did you ever feel or think one way, even though your feelings did not fully reflect the facts?
 Should we trust such feelings?
 (Comment on Proverbs 28:26).

-• How are we going to discern error?
+- How are we going to discern error?
 We must ask, “How does this differ from what God says?”
 But we must know God’s Word in order to do this!
 What ways are you learning God’s Word?

 2) Serpent's Line of Questioning

 This conversation between the serpent and Eve reveals a number of things about how the evil one still tempts and ensnares God’s people today.
-Notice that more details of this conversation is given than the one between God and Adam.
-The purpose for this section is to train us in discernment.
+Notice that more details of this conversation are given than the one between God and Adam.
+The purpose of this section is to train us in discernment.
 Genesis 3 records two statements of the devil (Genesis 3:1, 4-5).
 We can learn a lot about him and his ways by carefully observing his statements.

 Get the 300+ page book on Genesis!
 See details.